rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Our kings, our princes, our priests, and our fathers have not kept your law or paid attention to your commandments and your warnings that you gave them. ^0934

-Even in their own kingdom, and amid your great goodness that you gave them, and in the large and rich land that you set before them, they did not serve you or turn from their wicked works. ^0935
+Even in their own kingdom, enjoying your great goodness that you gave them, and in the large and rich land that you set before them, they did not serve you or turn from their wicked works. ^0935

 Behold, we are slaves this day; in the land that you gave to our fathers to enjoy its fruit and its good gifts, behold, we are slaves. ^0936

 And its rich yield goes to the kings whom you have set over us because of our sins.
 They rule over our bodies and over our livestock as they please, and we are in great distress. ^0937

 Because of all this we make a firm covenant in writing; on the sealed document are the names of our princes, our Levites, and our priests. ^0938

 On the seals are the names of Nehemiah the governor, the son of Hacaliah, Zedekiah, ^1001